ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 parseAE :: String -> AE
 ```

-Give `parseAE` a string and it will return an `AE` if it does not crash.
+Give `parseAE` a string and it will return an `AE` if it does not throw an error.
 A parser's signature for any language will be a string to the datatype for that language's abstract syntax.

 A _pretty printer_ is the inverse of a parser.
 It translates an `AE` data structure into a string representing the concrete syntax.
 The signature of a pretty printer for the _AE_ language is: